Small-Bodies-Node/sbn-survey-image-service/readme.md

 For a summary of command-line parameters, use the `--help` option.

 Due to survey-to-survey label differences, it is unlikely that the script will work with a previously untested data source.
-Edit the appropriate functions in `sbn_survey_image_service/data/add.py`, either `pds3_image` or `pds4_image`.
+Edit the appropriate functions in `sbn_survey_image_service/data/add.py`, e.g., `pds4_image()`.
 For example, the NEAT survey PDS4 data set v1.0 does not have pixel scale in the label, so we have hard coded it into the `pds4_image` function.

 It is assumed that survey images are FITS-compatible with a World Coordinate System defined for a standard sky reference frame (ICRS).
 The cutout service uses the FITS header, not the PDS labels, to define the sub-frame.
 This is a limitation from using `fitscut`.